-(2) Materials and training shall be provided to BIA schools from the public school district in which the school is located on the schedule that applies to Utah school districts.
+(2) Materials and training shall be provided to BIE schools from the public school district in which the school is located on the schedule that applies to Utah school districts.

-An LEA shall comply with the following when administering U-PASS to a private, home school, or Bureau of Indian Affairs' student:
+An LEA shall comply with the following when administering U-PASS to a private, home school, or Bureau of Indian Educations' student:

 (1) Board Rule R277-404; and